 Global mercury pollution is one of the greatest threats society faces today, affecting every community in every part of our world as mercury never breaks down to a non-toxic state.
 Methylmercury is a highly potent neurotoxin that impacts the function and development of the central and peripheral nervous systems in both people and wildlife.
 Exposure to mercury is particularly dangerous for pregnant and breastfeeding women, as well as children, since mercury is most harmful in the early stages of development.

-We believe there is a better way, and with your help, we are going to make sure to find it.
+We believe there is a better way, and with your help, we are going to find it.